Laserguner255/Update/README.md

 # Update
-A simple update script written in bash
+A simple update script for ubuntu written in bash